Support for students with a disability or ongoing medical condition

 Navigating to, from and around campus

-UBC Access and Diversity provide a variety of services and accommodations to ensure our campus is as accessible as possible.
+UBC Centre for Accessibility provide a variety of services and accommodations to ensure our campus is as accessible as possible.

 The following resources can help you further your understanding of disabiity issues or find community support.

 Conducts research on the use of computer, information, and adaptive technologies by Canadian post-secondary students with disabilities.